Matthias84/cleanship/readme.md

 * Bootstrap
 * Leafletjs

-The internal office GUI makes use of a [Bootstrap sidebar Layout by Brenna Veen](https://codepen.io/blcveen/pen/jwMdrX) and the [Material Design Iconic Font by Sergey Kupletsky](https://zavoloklom.github.io/material-design-iconic-font)
+The internal office GUI makes use of a [startbootstrap.com - Simple sidebar](https://github.com/BlackrockDigital/startbootstrap-simple-sidebar) template and the [Fork Awesome](https://forkaweso.me/Fork-Awesome/)